 Personally, I have always been a morning person.
 Thriving when my day starts early, I find myself being more productive and overall accomplishing so much more.

 Do you find yourself on the opposite side of the spectrum?
 Struggling to wake up early and start your day?
-Try implementing the following 10 tips to help you wake up early.
+If so, try implementing the following 10 tips to help you wake up early.

 How you end your night the day before determines how your day will start tomorrow.
 Establish good nighttime habits by having a solid evening routine in place.

 First of all, a healthy evening meal is crucial.
 Take care to eat a few hours before bedtime, and consider having a protein-rich meal, in order to ensure a good night’s sleep.

-Also, it’s important to make sure your evening routine includes intentional time set aside for rest and relaxation.
-Click here for simple self-care ideas to incorporate into your evening routine to set the tone for a great morning.
+Also, it’s important to make sure your nighttime routine includes intentional time set aside for rest and relaxation.
+Check out this post for simple self-care ideas to incorporate into your evening and set the tone for a great morning.

 Finally, make sure that you are getting enough rest.
 The ideal number of hours needed varies from person to person.
 Some people do fine with less sleep, while others require significantly more.
 Determine how much sleep you need and adjust accordingly.